 12. Virtual Assistant

-There is a great demand for VAs, so there are plenty of opportunities available.
-Although some virtual assistant jobs are low paying, there are plenty of VAs who earn a very good income (in some cases, $100 per hour or more).
+There’s a strong demand for VAs, so plenty of opportunities are available.
+Although some virtual assistant jobs are low-paying, plenty of VAs earn a very good income (in some cases, $100 per hour or more).

 → To learn more, see my article How to Become a Virtual Assistant.